|

 The

-Coordinator (ONC).
-HITSP operated as a cooperative partnership
+of the National Coordinator (ONC).
+HITSP operated as a cooperative

-between the public and private sectors.
-The Panel was formed for
+partnership between the public and private sectors.
+The Panel was formed

-the purpose of harmonizing and integrating standards to meet
+for the purpose of harmonizing and integrating standards to meet clinical

-clinical and business needs for sharing information among
+and business needs for sharing information among organizations and

 on April 30, 2010.
 See